ericdigioia/CS193p-Developing-Apps-for-iOS/README.md

 ![Designed with SwiftUI][swiftui]
 ![Conforms to MVVM architecture][mvvm]

-My assignment solutions for Stanford's CS193p - Developing Apps for iOS course for Spring 2021
+My assignment solutions for Stanford's CS193p - Developing Apps for iOS course for Spring 2021 <br/>
+(It may take a minute to load all app previews inside the README)

 ## Assignments